deatos/HyperVectorDB/README.md

   - **Manhattan Distance**: This function performs a Manhattan Distance query on the database.
   - **Chebyshev Distance**: This function performs a Chebyshev Distance query on the database.
   - **Canberra Distance**: This function performs a Canberra Distance query on the database.
+- **Automatic Parallelization**: When configured, the database will automatically split across multiple files and memory regions to take full advantage of async IO on store and multithreading on query.
+- **Data Compression**: When saved to disk, the database uses LZ4 compression

 Each query function returns the top `k` documents and their corresponding similarity or distance values.
 The value of `k` is configurable and defaults to 5.